-While the full ratings list is below, here we’ll callout some of the most noteworthy Parker-style refills.
-Consider this the shortlist of refills to get to upgrade your pen.
+While the full list of refills is below (above 4 star rating), here we’ll callout some of the most noteworthy Parker-style refills.
+Consider this the shortlist of refills you can buy to upgrade your pen.

 Uni SXR-600 Jetstream Refill

 This refill has a dark color, great consistency, and a super smooth flow.
-While not as versatile as an old-fashioned ballpoint refill it still managed to be usable on more surfaces and to last much longer than a gel refill.
+While not as versatile as an old-fashioned ballpoint refill it still manages to be usable on most surfaces and to last longer than a gel refill.

-In addition to the lack of a blue or red color, this refill has another downside, it’s rather expensive, with a current price of about $5 per.
+In addition to the lack of a blue or red color, this refill has another downside: it’s rather expensive, with a current price of about $5 per refill.

 If you want a traditional ballpoint because you want a refill that last forever and writes on anything, the Fisher PR series is almost impossible to beat.
 These are the pressurized refills sold in the Fisher Space Pens that can write in freezing cold, underwater, inverted, or at over 200 degrees F.

 The PR series is surprisingly smooth and the ink has only improved over the years.
 It’s sold in a fine, medium, and broad and all the colors you’d expect.
 These refills aren’t cheap, at about $7 each, but they last almost forever (seriously, we have ones from the 1970s that still work).